Portfolio · Tbilisi

 My best idea started with one question: who is being left out, and how can a brand bring them in?

-In 2025, Sabauni University invited me to teach Strategic Marketing Management and Marketing Fundamentals — not as an academic exercise, but because the classroom needed someone who had actually done the work.
+Since 2025, as an invited professor at Sulkhan-Saba Orbeliani University, I have been teaching Strategic Marketing Management and Marketing Fundamentals in both Georgian and English - not as an academic exercise, but because the classroom needed someone who had actually done the work.

-Strategic Marketing Management — brands as long-term assets.
+Strategic Marketing Management - brands as long-term assets, not campaign machines.

-Marketing Fundamentals — taught through cases, not textbook theory.
+Marketing Fundamentals - the real foundations, taught through cases, not textbook theory.

 2024